Girls Aloud: 2005–2007: Chemistry and The Sound of Girls Aloud

-2007–2009: Tangled Up, Out of Control and hiatus
+2007–2009: Tangled Up and Out of Control

 Girls Aloud released their fourth studio album, Tangled Up, in November 2007.
 The first single from the album, "Sexy!
 No No No..." peaked at number-five on the UK Singles Chart.
 The second single, "Call the Shots" entered the top three.
 The third and final single from the album, "Can't Speak French", continued Girls Aloud's top ten streak.
 The release of the single coincided with Girls Aloud's second television series, The Passions of Girls Aloud.
 The show revolved around each member, with the exception of Coyle, achieving aspirations outside of the group.
-Girls Aloud also received their second BRIT Award nomination in 2008, nominated for the Best British Group award.
+The group received their second Brit Award nomination in 2008, nominated for the Best British Group award.
 In May 2008, Girls Aloud embarked on the Tangled Up Tour which consisted of 34 concerts around the United Kingdom.

-Girls Aloud then recorded two tracks for the soundtrack to the movie, St Trinian's.
-They also made a cameo appearance in the film as the school band.
-The soundtrack was released on 10 December 2007, and the video for "Theme to St. Trinian's" premiered in December 2007.
+Girls Aloud then recorded two tracks for the soundtrack to the 2007 film, St Trinian's.
+They made a cameo appearance in the film, as the school band.
+The soundtrack was released on 10 December 2007, and the music video for "Theme to St. Trinian's" premiered in December 2007.

-In November 2008, Girls Aloud released their fifth studio album and would be their final studio album Out of Control, which entered the UK Albums Chart at number one and became their most successful studio album to date, being certified double platinum.
+In November 2008, Girls Aloud released their fifth studio album, Out of Control.
+The album entered the UK Albums Chart at number one and became their most successful studio album to date, being certified double platinum.
 The album's lead single, "The Promise", became the group's fourth number one on the UK Singles Chart.
 The single also returned the group to the top two on the Irish Singles Chart.
-"The Promise" was awarded Best British Single at the 2009 BRIT Awards; the group also performed the song during the ceremony.
+"The Promise" was awarded Best British Single at the 2009 Brit Awards; the group also performed the song during the ceremony.
 For the promotion of the album, Girls Aloud appeared in a variety show entitled The Girls Aloud Party which aired on 13 December 2008 on ITV.

-The second single from Out of Control was "The Loving Kind"; the track was produced by Xenomania.
-The song peaked at number ten, becoming Girls Aloud's twentieth consecutive top ten single.
+The second single from Out of Control, "The Loving Kind" was produced by Xenomania.
+Peaking at number ten, it became the group's twentieth consecutive top ten single.
 The final single from the album, "Untouchable" was released in April 2009.
-It peaked at number eleven on the UK Singles Chart, becoming the first single of Girls Aloud to miss the top ten.
-Girls Aloud embarked on the Out of Control Tour, which ran from April to June 2009.
-Their label, Fascination Records released a singles boxset collection to coincide with the tour.
+It peaked at number eleven on the UK Singles Chart, becoming the first single of the group to miss the top ten.
+The group embarked on the Out of Control Tour, from April to June 2009.
+A singles boxset collection was released to coincide with the tour.

 In February 2009, Girls Aloud signed a new record deal with Fascination that would see the group release another three studio albums.
-However, in July 2009, Girls Aloud announced that they were taking a year-long hiatus to pursue solo projects, but would reunite for a new studio album in 2010 which did not materialise.
-Two months later, Girls Aloud briefly interrupted the hiatus to do two shows supporting Coldplay along with Jay-Z at Wembley Stadium.
+In July 2009, the group announced that they were taking a year-long hiatus to pursue solo projects, and would reunite for a new studio album in 2010 which did not materialise.
+In September 2009, the group briefly interrupted the hiatus to do two shows supporting Coldplay along with Jay-Z at Wembley Stadium.